livekit/livekit/README.md

 ### Starting LiveKit

 Start LiveKit by running `livekit-server` with no arguments.
-It will start in development mode by default with a set of placeholder API key/secret.
+It will start in development mode by default with a placeholder API key/secret pair.

 ```
 API Key: devkey